Skip to navigation menu Skip to content

 Data Snapshot

-Seattle Children’s aims to have a workforce that reflects the diverse patients and families we serve and a representative leadership team and Board of Trustees.
+Seattle Children’s aims to have a workforce, leadership team and Board of Trustees that reflect the patients and families we serve.
 Research shows this improves health outcomes, patient and family experience and innovation.
 See progress in the data below.

 Leadership and Collaboration

-Becoming a leader in health equity and dismantling racist systems requires organization-wide commitment as well as action by individuals and teams.
-Accountability for making change lies with leaders, but progress is not possible without the efforts of workforce and community members.
-Learn more about the people and groups behind health equity and anti-racism work at Seattle Children’s.
+Seattle Children’s has an organization-wide commitment to anti-racism and health equity.
+Accountability for change lies with leaders, but progress is only possible with the efforts of our workforce and community members.
+Learn more about the people and groups behind Seattle Children’s work.

 Dr. Jeff Sperring